 Fun Facts About Australia Day

 - It is estimated that over half of Australia's 21 million citizens participate in celebrating this day.

-- During the 1988 Bicentennial Celebration (200 years) over 2.5 million people attended the celebration in Sidney.
+- During the 1988 Bicentennial Celebration (200 years) over 2.5 million people attended the celebration in Sydney.

-- Boat races such as the ferry race and the tall ships race are held in Sidney Harbor on this day.
+- Boat races such as the ferry race and the tall ships race are held in Sydney Harbor on this day.

 - Citizenship ceremonies are a big part of the day.
 In 2011 around 13,000 people became citizens on this day.

 - There has been criticism of the day by the Indigenous Peoples of Australia.
 There are also a number of alternative dates that some people would like to use for the national day.

 - Out of the 1000 people who arrived on the First Fleet, around 700 were prisoners.